jastill/droneDirectionsCAP/README.md

 # Rescue Mission

-You have been tasked with delivering someemergency energy drinks to Crazy Adrenaline Games to fuel the athletes.
+You have been tasked with delivering some emergency energy drinks to Crazy Adrenaline Games to fuel the athletes.

 These are not normal athletes, they don't race to win, they race to flip, jump and get as much crazy air as they can.

 ## Your challenge

-Create the delivery map for the autonomous drone and land as close as possible to the finish area to get some gnarly applause.
+Create the delivery map for the autonomous drone via an oData service using your favorite SAP technology and land as close as possible to the finish area to get some gnarly applause.
 Extra points are earned for style!

+The service can run locally on your laptop (connected to the drone Wifi) or be deployed to the cloud.

 ### Operational values